Home » Natural Human Diet: A Guide to Species-Specific Foods

 Conclusion

-There are no standard answer for everyone, because we live in different regions and have different levels of health.
-Some can transition fast into a high-fruits diet, while other cannot (yet) digest fruits, due to pre-damage.
+There are no standard answers for everyone because we live in different regions and have different levels of health.
+Some can transition fast into a high-fruits diet, while others, for example, cannot (yet) digest fruits or raw foods well due to pre-damage to their body.

 This is not reductionistic science but rather the bigger picture and ecological patterns that have been out of the picture in nutrition for too long!

-By learning more about our foods’ properties, we can make informed decision, what is natural and healthy in our diet.
+By learning more about our foods’ properties, we can make informed decisions and understand what is natural and healthy in our diet.

 References

-4. V. Chowdhary, S. Alooparampil, R. V. Pandya, J. G. Tank, Physiological function of phenolic compounds in plant defense system.
-Phenolic Compounds – Chemistry, Synthesis, Diversity, Non-Conventional Industrial, Pharmaceutical and Therapeutic Applications (2022), doi:10.5772/intechopen.101131. (link)
+8. V. Chowdhary, S. Alooparampil, R. V. Pandya, J. G. Tank, Physiological function of phenolic compounds in plant defense system.
+Phenolic Compounds – Chemistry, Synthesis, Diversity, Non-Conventional Industrial, Pharmaceutical and Therapeutic Applications (2022), doi:10.5772/intechopen.101131.

 Are We Frugivores?